Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 Live Social Media Benchmarks

-Ready to compare your social media performance live?
-Check out our Explore landscapes, where we feature live social media metrics from a sample of companies from each industry represented in this study.
+Ready to start benchmarking your social media performance?
+Check out our Live Benchmark landscapes, where we feature live social media metrics from a sample of companies from each industry represented in this study.
 These landscapes feature hashtag performance, top post types, and so much more on Facebook, Instagram, and Twitter.